 She used virtual breakout rooms to maintain student collaboration and joined daily one-on-one online visits with students, for both math assistance and social-emotional check-ins.
 Cooper reached out to parents daily during the pandemic to make sure families were up to date on their students’ work.
 The relationships Cooper builds with pupils and families are genuine and longstanding.
 When students leave her classroom, she gives each a handwritten letter with a return address, so they can always reach her if they need her.

 Cooper earned a bachelor’s in 2015 from Athens State University and is currently working on a master’s in instructional leadership from the University of West Alabama.

 "I teach because of the kids.
-I want to be that person that not every kid has in their day-to-day lives.
-To me, it's much more than..." (read more)
+I want to be that person..." (read more)

 Madison County Record | Jul 13, 2022 | Huntsville, AL

 WZDX-TV | FOX | Mar 08, 2022 | Huntsville, AL

 Madison County Record | Mar 04, 2022 | Huntsville, AL